 Heart disease basics

-Important facts to know about this condition
+Important facts to know about heart health

 Heart disease is a serious condition that is, unfortunately, very common.
 It’s the leading cause of death for both men and woman.
 When heart disease is present, blood is not flowing to the heart, or other organs, the way it should.
-That can lead to additional problems such as heart attack or stroke.
+That can lead to problems such as heart attack or stroke.